Sensitivity to the initial conditions of the Time-Dependent Density Functional Theory: Strongly interacting quantum many-body systems

 A particular many-fermion system deserves special attention: the Unitary Fermi Gas (UFG) suggested by G. F. Bertsch~\cite{Bertsch:1999,Baker:1999,Zwerger:2011}.
 In \textcite{Bertsch:1999} formulation, the UFG is a homogeneous infinite system of equal number of spin-up and spin-down fermions, interacting with a zero-range potential and an infinite scattering amplitude.
 The UFG energy per particle of a large homogeneous $N$-particle system is then given by a function

 where $V, a, r_0, m$ are the volume, scattering length, effective range, and mass of the fermions, and $n, k_F, \varepsilon_F$ are the number density, Fermi wave vector, and Fermi energy of the free Fermi gas with the same $N$ and $V$.
-For a UFG, apart from mass $m$ and Planck's constant (which factor out in Eq.~\eqref{eq:E}), the only dimensional system dependent quantity is the Fermi wave vector.
+For the UFG, apart from mass $m$ and Planck's constant (which factor out in Eq.~\eqref{eq:E}), the only dimensional system dependent quantity is the Fermi wave vector.
 The dimensionless constant $\xi$ is known as the Bertsch parameter, and by now has been determined both theoretically $\xi=0.372(5)$~\cite{Carlson:2011} and experimentally $\xi=0.376(5)$~\cite{Ku:2011}.
-From dimensional arguments and requiring translational, rotational, time-reversal symmetries, the Galilean invariance, and the renormalizability of the theory one can show that for an inhomogeneous system the energy density functional of a UFG, in a DFT formulation extended to superfluid fermionic systems~\cite{Bulgac:2007} in the spirit of \textcite{Kohn:1965fk} is uniquely determined as
+From dimensional arguments and requiring translational, rotational, time-reversal symmetries, the Galilean invariance, and the renormalizability of the theory one can show that for an inhomogeneous system the energy density functional of a UFG is determined as